shengzeang/GENN/README.md

 # GENN, Graph-Enforced Neural Network for Attributed Graph Clustering

-This repository contains the official implementation of GENN.
+This repository contains the implementation of GENN.

 ## Requirements